rithulkamesh/tech-police/README.md

-# tauri-discord-bot
+# Tech Police

-This bot is based off of the amazing [Svelte Bot](https://github.com/pngwn/svelte-bot/).
+This bot is based off of the amazing [Tauri Discord Bot]().
 It's hosted on a DigitalOcean App instance that will automatically detect any updates to the `main` branch and deploy those changes.

 ## Configuration